Financial Improvement Agreements (FIA) 002-02070040

 - customer's needs, and

-- a realistic assessment of the customer's current financial position, and
+- a realistic assessment of the customer's current financial position

-- achievable strategies that can be measured to help the customer improve their circumstances within their 4-year entitlement to FHA
+- achievable with measurable strategies that help the customer improve their circumstances within their 4-year entitlement to FHA

-The FIA specifies the agreed milestones and due dates and are used to determine whether the customer has met the requirements of the activity test.
+- is used to determine if the customer has met the requirements of the activity test

-Note: from 27 April 2020 customers can make a verbal declaration to agree to the FIA.
-This means they do not need to sign and return their negotiated FIA.
-The agency sends the customer a copy of their new FIA, or a copy of the updated FIA if an existing FIA has been updated.
-Customers can view their FIA activities, activity due date and activity supplement balance via their Centrelink online account.
+From 27 April 2020 customers can make a verbal declaration to agree to the FIA.
+The negotiated FIA does not need to be signed and returned.
+The agency sends the customer a copy of the new or updated FIA and the customer can logon to their Centrelink online account view:

 Members of a couple/ partner of a farmer